alphagov/govuk-developer-docs/source/manual/troubleshooting-vagrant.html.md

 E: Couldn't find any package by regex 'rbenv-ruby-2.4.0'
 ```

+## Bundler permissions error on provision

+On `vagrant up` or `vagrant provision` you receive an error similar to:

+`/usr/lib/ruby/1.9.1/fileutils.rb:247:in `mkdir': Permission denied - /Users (Errno::EACCES)`

+Make sure that no bundler config already exists (if you have bundled outside of the development vm).

+You can remove this in the govuk-puppet directory:

+`rm -r ~/govuk/govuk-puppet/.bundle`

 ## Running `govuk_puppet` on VM

 Generally, you might want to try `vagrant provision` on your host machine, which does the same thing as `govuk_puppet`, but in a more reliable fashion.